Evolution of Soda: From Classic Cola to Dirty Soda

 What Is Dirty Soda and Why It Emerged

-• The desire for customization without complexity
+• demand for customization without complex preparation

-• Growing interest in non alcoholic social drinks
+• growth in non alcoholic social drinking

 Where Dirty Soda Fits in Today’s Beverage Landscape